Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

 Aaron Gordon Insights vs. the Suns

-- He's knocked down 0.9 threes per game, or 6.2% of his team's makes from beyond the arc this season.
+- He's put up 2.5 threes per game, or 6.8% of his team's shots from beyond the arc this season.

-- Gordon's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Gordon's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- Defensively, the Suns are ranked sixth in the league, conceding 111.6 points per game.
+- The Suns are the sixth-best defensive squad in the NBA, allowing 111.6 points per contest.

-- The Suns are the 11th-ranked team in the league, conceding 42.9 rebounds per game.
+- The Suns allow 42.9 rebounds per game, ranking 11th in the league.

-- Looking at assists, the Suns are third in the league, conceding 23.4 per game.
+- Giving up 23.4 assists per game, the Suns are the third-ranked team in the league.

 Aaron Gordon vs. the Suns